Eligibility for becoming a Council Member

 - In person: City of Swan Administration Centre located at 2 Midland Square, Midland during opening hours.

-The City maintains an electoral gifts register that details certain information about electoral gift declarations made by candidates and donors during local government elections.
+The City maintains an electoral gifts register that details certain information about electoral gift declarations made by candidates during local government elections.
 The register is available on the City of Swan website.

 What if I have a complaint about the conduct of a candidate?